PowerShellEmpire/PowerTools/README.md

                                         to a specified host

 ## MetaFunctions:
     Invoke-Netview                  -   a port of @mubix's netview.exe tool using Get-Net* functionality finds all machines on the local domain and runs various enumeration methods on what it finds
     Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionsally check if the current user has local admin access to found machines
-    Invoke-StealthUserHunter       -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder             -   finds non-standard shares on hosts in the local domain Invoke-UserDescSearch          -   searches user descriptions for particular terms Invoke-FindLocalAdminAccess    -   finds machines on the domain that the current user has local admin access to
+    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder              -   finds non-standard shares on hosts in the local domain Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to Invoke-UserDescSearch           -   searches user descriptions for particular terms Invoke-FindVulnSystems          -   finds systems likely vulnerable to MS08-067